This story has been updated. It was originally published on August 23, 2019.

 Your smartphone is a lot of things—a way to communicate with your loved ones, a tool to share your world, an occasional gaming console—but a vessel for ads and marketing campaigns should not be one of them.

 Unfortunately, robocalls and spam calls are a serious problem for many of us, meaning we waste precious minutes fending off incoming calls we’re absolutely not interested in.

 If you’re one of the approximately 328 million people who have received robocalls this year, know you can fight back with the help of your carrier, built-in options on your phone, or third-party apps.

 Get a little help from your carrier

 Carriers aren’t all that fond of bots and spammers either, and usually offer strategies and tips for keeping them at bay.
-Thanks to a recent ruling from the Federal Communications Commission that says call-blocking tools can be opt-out rather than opt-in, your cell service provider can now do more to protect you.
-The question, of course, is how much they’ll actually do.
+Thanks to a 2019 ruling from the Federal Communications Commission that says call-blocking tools can be opt-out rather than opt-in, your cell service provider can do more to protect you.
+The question, of course, is how much they’re actually doing.

-AT&T was the first network to turn on automatic fraud blocking and spam call alerts for new users, but existing customers should get it within the next few months, too.
+AT&T was the first network to turn on automatic fraud blocking and spam call alerts for new users, and today it’s available to all users.
 You can also install the AT&T Call Protect app for Android and iOS, which will filter out unwanted calls and block specific numbers.
 If spam calls do get through, though, you can report them directly to AT&T.

 You can also add yourself to the FCC’s National Do Not Call Registry.
 In theory, this should start stopping telemarketing calls 31 days after you sign up, but it won’t protect you against calls from political and charitable organizations, or scammers who choose to ignore the registry.
 You can also report unwanted calls directly to the FCC.